Bringing Forth a Wrongful Death Action in Virginia

 - Reasonably expected loss of income, services, care, assistance, and protection

 In matters when the action was willful or wanton conduct, there may be grounds for the surviving family members to recover punitive damages.
 For certain recoverable damages, the jury or court must specifically state the recovered damages.
 When it comes to funeral and medical expenses, the recoverable damages may be issued to them for the services rendered.

 Who Can Recover Damages?

-In a wrongful death action, anyone can qualify to bring a lawsuit on behalf of the estate, but for strategic purposes the spouse or a child usually qualifies as an administrator, which allows them to then file suit.
+In a wrongful death action, anyone can qualify to bring a lawsuit on behalf of the estate, but for strategic purposes, the spouse or a child usually qualifies as an administrator, which allows them to then file suit.
 Also, there are specific parties who are allowed to recover damages in a lawsuit.
 The list is detailed under Virginia Code Section 8.01-53 and includes the surviving spouse, children, parent, siblings, and other dependent relatives who live in the same household of the decedent.
-There are certain restrictions, however, that determine the order of who can recover damages.
+There are certain restrictions, however, that determines the order of who can recover damages.
 For instance, the spouse, children, and children of any deceased child would be the first available parties to do recover.
-If none of these exists, then the parents, brothers and sisters of the deceased, and any relative who was dependent on the deceased and lived in the same household.
+If none of these exists, then the parents, brothers, and sisters of the deceased, and any relative who was dependent on the deceased and lived in the same household.

 Types of Accidents

 Wrongful deaths can happen in any kind of incident.
 This includes automobile crashes, motorcycle collisions, crashes with pedestrians or bicyclists, trucking collisions, workplace incidents, premises liability, nursing home abuse, and even defective products.
 These are all potential negligent acts and are all preventable.
 When an injury is enough to result in death, it is very important to make sure you understand Virginia’s statutes regarding wrongful death and what kind of action you may be able to take so you can obtain justice.